-(i) Employees required to wear uniforms will be supplied with an adequate number of uniforms appropriate to the occupation free of cost.
+(i) Employees required by the employer to wear uniforms will be supplied with an adequate number of uniforms appropriate to the occupation free of cost.
 Uniforms are to remain the property of the employer and be laundered and maintained by the employer free of cost to the employee.